 Mixing Prescription Drugs with Other Substances

-Any medication can have adverse reactions with other drugs, including alcohol and caffeine.
-It is always recommended to inform the prescribing doctor about any other drugs, supplements, alcohol, or illicit substances you are using.
-This can prevent dangerous interactions between prescription medications and other substances.
+A prescription or over-the-counter medication can interact with other drugs and cause serious adverse effects.
+Drugs can also interact with food, caffeine, and alcohol.
+That’s why it is important to tell the prescribing doctor about any other drugs, supplements, alcohol, or illicit substances you are using.
+This can prevent dangerous interactions between your prescription medications and other substances.

 Prescription stimulant medications should not be mixed with over-the-counter cold medicines that contain decongestants.
 Combining these drugs can lead to a dangerous increase in blood pressure or irregular heart rhythm.
 [21]